Biden’s vaccine rules ignite instant, hot GOP opposition | WTOP

-WASHINGTON (AP) — President Joe Biden’s aggressive push to require millions of U.S. workers to vaccinate against the coronavirus is running into a wall of resistance from Republicans threatening everything from lawsuits to civil disobedience, plunging the country deeper into culture wars that have festered since the onset of the pandemic.
+WASHINGTON (AP) — President Joe Biden’s aggressive push to require millions of U.S. workers to get vaccinated against the coronavirus is running into a wall of resistance from Republican leaders threatening everything from lawsuits to civil disobedience, plunging the country deeper into culture wars that have festered since the onset of the pandemic.

 In South Carolina, Gov. Henry McMaster says he will fight “to the gates of hell to protect the liberty and livelihood of every South Carolinian.”
 South Dakota Gov. Kristi Noem, a potential 2024 presidential candidate, says she is preparing a lawsuit.
 And J.D.
-Vance, a conservative running for a U.S. Senate seat in Ohio, describes Biden’s move as Washington’s “attempt to bully and coerce citizens.”
+Vance, a conservative running for a U.S. Senate seat in Ohio, is calling on businesses to ignore mandates he describes as Washington’s “attempt to bully and coerce citizens.”

+“Only mass civil disobedience will save us from Joe Biden’s naked authoritarianism,” Vance says.

 Biden is hardly backing down.
-In a visit to a school on Friday, he accused the governors of being “cavalier” with the health of American youngsters, and when asked about foes who would file legal challenges, he retorted, “Have at it.”
+In a visit to a school Friday, he accused the governors of being “cavalier” with the health of young Americans, and when asked about foes who would file legal challenges, he retorted, “Have at it.”

-The opposition follows the new round of rules Biden outlined on Thursday in a new effort to tame the coronavirus by mandating that all employers with more than 100 workers require them to be vaccinated or test for the virus weekly, affecting about 80 million Americans.
-Another 17 million workers at health facilities that receive federal Medicare or Medicaid also will have to be vaccinated.
+The opposition follows Biden’s announcement Thursday of a major plan to tame the coronavirus as the highly contagious Delta variant drives 1,500 deaths and 150,000 cases a day.
+Biden is mandating that all employers with more than 100 workers require their employees to be vaccinated or test for the virus weekly, affecting about 80 million Americans.
+Another 17 million workers at health facilities that receive federal Medicare or Medicaid also will have to be vaccinated, as will all employees of the executive branch and contractors who do business with the federal government.

-Biden’s move has unified Republicans who sometimes have taken different approaches to the pandemic.
-From state capitals to Congress and the campaign trail, Republicans — even those who support vaccination — are blasting Biden’s more forceful approach.
+The move brought Republican outrage from state capitals, Congress and the campaign trail, including from many who have supported vaccinations and have urged their constituents to take the shots.

-“The vaccine itself is life-saving, but this unconstitutional move is terrifying,” tweeted Mississippi Republican Gov. Tate Reeves.
+“The vaccine itself is life-saving, but this unconstitutional move is terrifying,” tweeted Mississippi Gov. Tate Reeves.

+Texas Rep. Dan Crenshaw, who has promoted the vaccines’ safety to his constituents, said, “The right path is built upon explaining, educating and building trust, including explaining the risks/benefits/pros/cons in an honest way so a person can make their own decision.”

-More than 208 million Americans have received at least one vaccine dose, but some 80 million remain unvaccinated as the U.S. confronts the highly contagious delta variant.
+More than 208 million Americans have received at least one vaccine dose, but some 80 million remain unvaccinated, driving infections.
 There are now about 300% more new daily COVID-19 infections, about two-and-a-half times the hospitalizations and nearly twice the number of deaths as at the same time last year.

-While breakthrough infections do happen among the vaccinated, those cases tend to be far less severe, with the vast majority of deaths and severe illnesses occurring among those who have not yet received the shots.
+While breakthrough infections do happen among the vaccinated, those cases tend to be far less severe, with the vast majority of deaths and serious illnesses occurring among those who have not received shots.

 The pandemic is worsening in many of the states where governors are most loudly protesting the president’s actions.
 South Carolina, for example, is averaging more than 5,000 new cases per day and has the nation’s second-highest infection rate.
 A hospital system there started canceling elective surgeries this week to free staff to help with a crush of COVID-19 patients.

-Overwhelmed hospitals in a section of Idaho have implemented new crisis standards to ration care for patients.
-More than 50 hospitals across Georgia are turning away ambulances bringing emergency or ICU patients.
+In a section of Idaho, overwhelmed hospitals have implemented new crisis standards to ration care for patients.
+And in Georgia, hospitals have been turning away ambulances bringing emergency or ICU patients.

 “I am so disappointed that particularly some Republican governors have been so cavalier with the health of these kids, so cavalier with the health of their communities,” Biden said during his school visit.
 “This isn’t a game.”

-Republicans and some union officials say the president is overreaching his constitutional authority.
+But Republicans and some union officials say the president is overreaching his constitutional authority.
+They take issue, in particular, with the idea that millions could lose their jobs if they refuse to take the shots.

-He says he’s doing what has to be done.
-And in his White House speech announcing the new measures, he took a particularly pointed stance, accusing elected officials of “actively working to undermine the fight against COVID-19.”
+Biden, however, says he’s doing what needs to be done to fight resistance that has continued despite months of encouragement and incentives.
+In his White House speech announcing the new measures, he was visibly frustrated, criticizing the remaining holdouts and accusing some elected officials of “actively working to undermine the fight against COVID-19.”

 “Instead of encouraging people to get vaccinated and mask up, they’re ordering mobile morgues for the unvaccinated dying from COVID in their communities,” he said.

 Vaccine mandates are supported by a small majority of Americans.
-An August poll from The Associated Press-NORC Center for Public Affairs Research found majorities support requiring health care workers, teachers at K-12 schools and public-facing workers like those in restaurants and stores to be fully vaccinated.
+An August poll from The Associated Press-NORC Center for Public Affairs Research found majorities support requiring vaccinations for health care workers, teachers at K-12 schools and public-facing workers like those who work in restaurants and stores.
 Overall, 55% back vaccine mandates for government workers.
-And about half of working adults favor vaccine mandates at their workplaces.
+And about half of working adults favor vaccine mandates at their own workplaces.

 But the numbers are deeply polarized, with Democrats far more likely to support mandates than Republicans, who have also been less supportive when it comes to getting shots themselves.

-While demand for vaccinations has risen over the summer, a persistent number of Americans have told pollsters they have no intention of ever receiving them.
+While demand for vaccinations has risen over the summer, a persistent number of Americans have said they have no intention of ever receiving them.

 GOP pollster Frank Luntz, who has held focus groups and worked with the Biden administration to try to combat vaccine hesitance, says that, without further measures, Biden is likely to see vaccinations top out at about 75% of the population.